 Sadly, a number of on-site optimization mistakes were limiting search engines from understanding the purpose of this expanded content, containing all of the following:

 By implementing page management best practices, Neil’s team was able to improve site crawling and, consequently, natural search presence.

-By building current sitemaps that prioritized the proper pages, Neil had a great ability to manage how the search engines dragged and detailed Gawker Media pages.
+By building current sitemaps that prioritized the proper pages, Neil had a greater ability to manage how search engines dragged and detailed Gawker Media pages.

 In our analysis of the Gawker Media network, Neil found that the company wasn’t capitalizing appropriately on the tremendous internal linking potential offered by its partner sites.
 To remedy this, he took the following actions:

 Everywhere on the site, he recognized possibilities to code associated blog posts and stories into personal Gawker Media sites, so as to improve the movement of site authority across Gawker features and give additional opportunities to utilize keyword-rich anchor text by internal links.

 Upon accessing Gawker Media network Webmaster Tools accounts, he uncovered a number of duplicate content instances that had been flagged by Google and were potentially limiting the company’s inclusion in the natural SERPs.
 To prevent these instances from resulting in penalties, Neil made the following corrections:

 By saying the search engines not to through Page Rank to consider pages, commentary of pages, and other irrelevant things, he was capable of great command the flow of authorization (and, as a result, proper indexation) throughout the company’s sites.